velartrill/velartrill.github.io/orig/kestrel.md

 "Yes, ma'am."
 Daisy disappears into a side room.
 Egret's gazes fixes on me.

 "So few of us are still left alive," Egret says, so quietly I barely hear her.
 "You.
 Me.
 Bear. *None* of the people who worked with her before it all began, do you realize that?
 I am the only one."
 She looks away, and I realize her hands are shaking.
 "Passerine was taken apart by the justiciars.
-Cinderbloom was poisoned, I never figured out who by.
+Cinderbloom was poisoned, I never did manage to finger the culprit.
 Finch was shot while we were evacuating Swallow's Perch and Hope gave up her seat on the last train out so a wounded soldier wouldn't have to leave her lover behind to torture and death.
 Even Lion, and he was there the night she—" She stops abruptly, pressing a hand violently against her bruised stomach.

 I gaze levelly at the President.
-It really shouldn't surprise me, after all these years, that she still remembers all their names and how they died.
+It really shouldn't surprise me, after all these years, that she still remembers all their names.

+And how they died.

 "I don't really fault you, Kestrel," Egret says gently.
 "Your actions are not entirely your own.
 You do well enough to hide it from the others — and I thank you for showing them that kindness — but it is obvious to me your mind is broken."